 “There is NO perfect sow housing.
 None.
 Nada.”

-When housing pregnant sows indoors, there are two basic options: Keep pigs in groups or put them in individual gestation stalls.
+When housing pregnant sows indoors, there are two basic options: Keep pigs in groups or put them in individual gestation crates or stalls.
 Market hogs (used for food) are housed in groups.
 So why are sows housed individually?
 Because they behave differently.

 A little background information about our farm . . .